-The Growing Economies Energy Forum will host open discussions between the Governments and pre private sector from the most exciting and anticipated new energy markets in the world – Pakistan, Iran and Pacific Alliance (Peru, Chile, Colombia, Mexico).
+The Growing Economies Energy Forum hosted open discussions between the Governments and pre private sector from the most exciting and anticipated new energy markets in the world – Pakistan, Iran and Pacific Alliance (Peru, Chile, Colombia, Mexico).
 As these growing economies open up for international investment following exciting political and economic developments, each are starting a new exciting era in their energy markets that the industry’s big players can’t ignore.

 Download the Growing Economies Energy Forum 2016 brochure for more information

-Among confirmed speakers are:
+Among confirmed speakers were:

 ·H. E. Dr Cesar Emiliano Hernandez, Undersecretary of Electricity, SENER, Mexico

 ·H.E.
 Mohammad Hassan Habibollahzadeh, Chargé d'Affaires to the UK, Embassy of the Islamic Republic of Iran in London

 ·Paula Estévez Weinstein, Head of International Affairs, Ministry of Energy, Chile

 ·Eng Javier Muro, General Coordinator of Electricity, Ministry of Energy, Peru

 ·Mohammad Ali Farahnakian, Director General of Power Research Affairs, Iran Power Generation and Transmission Company (Tavanir)

 ·Mohammad Mehdi Sepehr, Deputy of Development and Investment, Iran Thermal Power Plant Holding Company